THE FIP PROJECT

 A pre-assessment of the Small Pelagic fishery in Mauritania according to the MarinTrust (formerly IFFO-RS) standard had been carried out at the launch of the FIP, in 2018.
 Since then, a new assessment according to the MSC standard has been completed, early 2021.
 Both pre-assessments can be viewed here :

-Both standards follow the same approaches, criteria and scoring systems:
+Both standards follow complementary approaches, criteria and scoring systems: